Enter your registration number

 What are the different types of car batteries?

 At National we stock four types of batteries, these are:

 AGM (Absorbed Glass Mat) are sealed lead-acid batteries that are designed for micro-hybrid cars that have been manufactured with start / stop technology and other fuel reducing technologies such as brake energy regeneration.
 These batteries do not leak due to a fibreglass mat which absorbs any spilled sulphuric acid.
-They have an increased life, offer even lower C02 Emissions than the ECM batteries and increased fuel efficiency.
+They have an increased life, offer even lower C02 Emissions than the AFB batteries and increased fuel efficiency.

 A flooded lead acid battery that can be fitted to most vehicles.
 These batteries contain lead plates that react with the battery acid to store electricity when charged.
 Inside these batteries there is an electrolyte that can leak out of the top of the battery through the caps if not stored upright.
-Manufactured along with OE (original equipment) batteries, the Prestige range offers calcium / calcium technology which offers a longer life, a reduction in water loss and an increased resistance to higher temperatures whilst under the bonnet.
+Manufactured along with OE (original equipment) batteries, the NAPA range offers calcium / calcium technology which offers a longer life, a reduction in water loss and an increased resistance to higher temperatures whilst under the bonnet.
 This battery is also suitable for diesel engines.

 How long do car batteries last?

 The lifespan of your car battery will depend on a number of factors including the type of vehicle the battery is installed in, extreme weather conditions and driving habits.